Scott Pilgrim, written by Bryan Lee O’Malley, is pretty much Awesome Incarnate.

 That is, until an old friend from Scott’s past turns up to complicate things, and, of course, another evil ex from Ramona’s past arrives.

-Almost unbelievably,7 Scott is sent on a quest to seek gainful employment.
+Almost unbelievably, ((And that’s saying a lot in this comic.))
+Scott is sent on a quest to seek gainful employment.
 Even more remarkably, he’s (eventually) successful!

 Bonus: The first few pages are in colour, plus we get to see inside Ramona’s head.
 Intrigue!